Texas synagogue hostage-taker had stayed in area shelters

 President Joe Biden called the episode an act of terror.
 Speaking to reporters in Philadelphia on Sunday, Biden said Akram allegedly purchased a weapon on the streets.

 Akram arrived in the U.S. on a tourist visa from Great Britain, according to a U.S. official who spoke on condition of anonymity because the information was not intended to be public.
-London’s Metropolitan Police said in a statement that its counter-terrorism police were liaising with U.S. authorities about the incident.
+London’s Metropolitan Police said its counter-terrorism police were working with U.S. authorities.

 U.K. Home Secretary Priti Patel told the House of Commons on Monday that she had spoken to her U.S. counterpart, Alejandro Mayorkas, and offered “the full support” of the police and security services in Britain in the investigation.